Biometrics Offer an Effective Way to Address Losses Caused by Illegal Ticket Reselling

 With facial biometric ticketing, your ticket is directly linked to you—your face becomes your ticket.

-The resale platform can operate as an auction with a traditional bidding system, allowing buyers to set their own prices or imposing a cap on the sale price.
+The resale platform can operate as an auction with a traditional bidding system.
+It can allow buyers to set their own prices or imposing a cap on the sale price.
 This approach enables primary ticketing vendors to earn multiple times on the same ticket and retain full revenue, all while ensuring customer satisfaction and flexibility for fans.

 Ticket reselling is here to stay because it’s a part of how people naturally behave.
 However, how organizations approach and manage this challenge will determine its success and the value it brings to content owners.